The Storage Unit Hierarchy

 This key facts covers The Storage Unit Hierarchy within Storage Units for GCSE Computer Science.
-Revise Storage Units in Memory & Storage for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 3 of 9 in this topic.
+Revise Storage Units in 3.3 Data Representation for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 3 of 10 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position